RBI likely to hold rates on July 31 - Reuters poll

-MUMBAI The Reserve Bank of India (RBI) is expected to hold its policy interest rate steady at its quarterly review next week, keeping pressure on the government to reduce a ballooning fiscal deficit and take steps to remove bottlenecks that are driving up food prices.
+MUMBAI The Reserve Bank of India (RBI) is expected to hold its policy interest rate steady at its quarterly review on Tuesday, keeping pressure on the government to reduce a ballooning fiscal deficit and take steps to remove bottlenecks that are driving up food prices.

 Of 20 economists polled by Reuters, 19 expect the RBI to keep its repo rate unchanged at 8 percent on Tuesday.
 After the mid-quarter policy review in June, roughly one-third of respondents had expected a July rate cut.